 Though the empirical evidence on bank liquid asset holdings is extremely limited, there is a large literature on the liquid asset holdings of non-financial firms (for a survey, see Almeida, Campello, Cunha, and Weisbach, 2014).
 In the literature on holdings of liquid assets by non-financial firms, these firms hold liquid assets mostly because of the precautionary and transaction motives.
 Much of that literature has focused on assessing the importance of the precautionary motive.
-Though studies differ on the importance of the precautionary motive, there is considerable evidence showing that this motive is a key determinant of liquid asset holdings for non-financial firms.
+Though studies differ on the importance of the precautionary motive.
+Though studies differ on the importance of the precautionary motive.
+Though studies differ on the importance of the precautionary motive.
+Though studies differ on the importance of liquid asset holdings for non-financial firms.
 Following the literature on liquid asset holdings of non-financial firms, we use a simple empirical model where liquid asset holdings in year t depend on eight firm characteristics measured in year t-1.
 We apply this model to public industrial firms with assets greater than \$10 billion and to public banks with assets greater than \$10 billion (in 2018 dollars) for the period from 1984 to 2006.
 We use that period for this investigation to make sure that differences in liquid asset holdings between industrial firms and banks are not caused by the liquidity regulations enacted after the Global Financial Crisis (GFC).
 Seven firm characteristics have statistically significant coefficients for non-financial firms.
 The only significant coefficient for banks is that of the dividend payout rate, which has a negative coefficient (in line with expectations).